Address the weaknesses of the Lisbon strategy and confront the crisis.

 - A monitoring framework for the enlarged euro area, beyond budgetary discipline would be extended to macroeconomic imbalances and competitiveness developments,

-- A framework to respond to imminent threats of financial instability in the euro zone,
+- A framework to respond to imminent threats of financial destabilization of the euro area,

 - An appropriate external representation of the euro area.